CarlMungazi/classes_and_delegation/README.md

 ### components/delegation.js
 Does not simulate class-like behaviour.
 Instead, it relies on JavaScript\'s prototypal inheritance feature to link objects through `Object.create()`

+### installation
+1. Clone the repository
+2. npm install
+3. npm start
+4. open the 'index.html' file in Chrome.